vibha1019/csse_2/index.md

   class Mario {
     constructor(meta_data) {
-      this.tID = null;  //capture setInterval() task ID this.positionX = 0;  // current position of sprite in X direction
+      this.tID = null;  // Capture setInterval() task ID
+      this.positionX = 0;  // Current position of sprite in X direction
       this.currentSpeed = 0;
-      this.marioElement = document.getElementById("mario"); //HTML element of sprite
+      this.marioElement = document.getElementById("mario"); // HTML element of sprite
-      this.pixels = {{pixels}}; //pixel offset of images in the sprite, set by liquid constant this.interval = 100; //animation time interval
+      this.pixels = {{pixels}}; // Pixel offset of images in the sprite, set by liquid constant this.interval = 100; // Animation time interval
       this.obj = meta_data;
       this.marioElement.style.position = "absolute";
     }